 - Alternates Matter - Every effort is made to give students the courses they desire.
 However, due to course enrollment and staffing availability, students may not receive every class they choose.
 Please be sure to make alternate course selections in order of preference.

 - Planning Worksheet - Use to review graduation requirements, scan available courses, and create a personalized course plan.

-- Career Pathway Chart - Use to determine your intended career pathway.
+- Career Pathways Resource - Use to determine your intended career pathway.
 Although your choice will likely change many times during a high school and college experience, having a plan in place will be of great value in selecting courses .

 - Course Catalog - Use to make course selections.
 Pay careful attention to course prerequisites for some classes.